mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 - [Date Field](/x/react-date-pickers/date-field/)
 - [Date Calendar](/x/react-date-pickers/date-calendar/)

-## Uncontrolled vs. Controlled value
+## Uncontrolled vs. controlled value

 The component can be uncontrolled or controlled.

 {{"demo": "DatePickerValue.js"}}

 :::info
-Lean more about the _Controlled and uncontrolled_ pattern on the [React documentation](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
+Learn more about the _Controlled and uncontrolled_ pattern on the [React documentation](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
 :::

 ## Available components